-1.1 At the beginning of the 1996/97 season every registered player (with a previous playing history) was given a GRADE NUMBER in the range 50 to 350 (several players will have the same grading).
-The higher their grading, the better the player.

-1.2 At the end of each season (and at other times when the occasion demands - such as the Closed Tournament in 2018) every player's grading will be revised according to the sum of every singles played in that season to date.
-Each grading has been calculated for the Knockout Cup according to players' results during the whole of the 2016/17 season and instances the summer season 2017.
+- 1.1 At the beginning of the 1996/97 season every registered player (with a previous playing history) was given a GRADE NUMBER in the range 50 to 350 (several players will have the same grading).
+The higher their grading, the better the player. - 1.2 At the end of each season (and at other times when the occasion demands such as the Closed Tournament in 2022) every player's grading will be revised according to the sum of every singles played in that season to date.
+Each grading has been calculated for the Knockout Cup according to players' results during 2021-22 winter league.
 This takes into account singles played and the grading of the particular players involved.
 Thus a player consistently beating higher graded players will see their GRADING has moved up from the previous season.
 A HANDICAP NUMBER has been allocated based on the GRADE NUMBER.
 Fuller details of the system are on the document "How your grade is calculated".